-Department Managers may authorize the purchase of a used vehicle in lieu of a new one if they can justify that it is in the District's best interest and cost effective.
+Department Managers may authorize the purchase of a used vehicle if they can justify that it is in the District's best interest and cost effective.
 When purchasing a used vehicle/equipment manager will:

-- Provide a complete justification and description of vehicle/equipment (year, mileage, condition etc.). - Estimated remaining life of used vehicle/equipment. - Price guote and seller information.
+- Provide a complete justification and description of vehicle/equipment (year, mileage, condition etc.). - Estimated remaining life of used vehicle/equipment. - Price quote and seller information.

-Standardization of Vehicles/Equipment -
+Standardization of Vehicles/Equipment

-- Priority should be given to the purchase of alternative fuel or hybrid vehicles when a refueling/recharging station (if necessary) is conveniently accessible and when operations of such vehicles does not hinder the District ability to perform work.
-Requests for purchases of conventional fuel vehicles will include a statement explaining why an alternative fuel or hybrid vehicle is not being recommended by staff as a part of the purchase authorization request to the Board of Directors. - Department managers are responsible for final determination of the types of vehicles/equipment and specifications needed to perform the necessary operations. - All District vehicles will be white except those assigned to management employees (General Manager will have final approval). - Department managers will determine whether vehicle/equipment should be powered by diesel, gasoline or alternative fuel options.
-Diesel is preferred for heavy equipment.

-• Full-ton or 3⁄4 ton pick-ups only should be purchased - no 1⁄2 ton pick-ups due to the frequent need to tow other equipment.
-Light duty trucks will only be purchased on recommendation by the department manager.
+- Department managers are responsible for final determination of the types of vehicles/equipment and specifications needed to perform the necessary operations. - All District vehicles will be white except those assigned to management employees (General Manager will have final approval). - Department managers will determine whether vehicle/equipment should be powered by diesel, gasoline or alternative fuel options.
+Diesel is preferred for heavy equipment. - Full-ton or 3⁄4 ton pick-ups only should be purchased no 1⁄2 ton pick-ups due to the frequent need to tow other equipment.
+Light duty trucks are preferred for certain positions such as technicians and will only be purchased on recommendation by the department manager.